inasafe/inasafe-doc/docs/source/training/socialisation/run_basic_inasafe.rst

 Introduction
 ------------

-In this chapter we will run |project_name| using a scenario in Jakarta, Indonesia to determine the impact of a flood model on both Jakarta's population and buildings.
+In this section we will run |project_name| using a scenario in Jakarta, Indonesia to determine the impact of a flood model on both Jakarta's population and buildings.

 1. Go to :menuselection:`File --> Open Projects`.